mikelawrence/RPi-Hat-Thermocouple/README.md

 #fi
 ```
 ### Setting the time in the RTC
 First make sure you have installed the CR1225 battery on the Hat.
-Next verify the Raspberry Pi has the correct time by typing.
+Next verify the Raspberry Pi has the correct time by typing `date`.
 ```
-date
+pi@raspberrypi:~ $ date
 Fri Mar 10 16:52:48 CST 2017
 ```
 If the time is not correct connect the Raspberry Pi to a network via Ethernet or WiFi and allow it synchronize with Internet time servers or set the time manually.
 Once the time is correct issue this command `sudo hwclock -w`.
 This will set the RTC time to current system time.
 The next time the Raspberry Pi is booted it will get it's time from the RTC.